MicrosoftDocs/Dynamics-365-Operations.nb-no/articles/finance/localizations/emea-nor-vat-return-checklist.md

     | NO Altinn | Webprogram for samhandling med Altinn-APIer. |
     | NO ID-Porten | Webprogram for samarbeid med integreringspunktet som du opprettet i ID-porten. |

-Tabellen nedenfor viser parametrene for webprogrammene som **NO mva-retur** bruker.
+Tabellen nedenfor viser nettprogramparametere som behandlingen **NO mva-retur** bruker til å fungere sammen med *API-ene for sandkasse* som norske skattemyndighetene tilbyr.

 | Parameter | Verdi for NO Altinn | Verdi for NO ID-Porten |
 |---|---|---|